 Each year, the Kerry Foundation handles dozens of Kerries that need new homes, and not all of them are listed here.
-Sometimes we assist breeders and owners with rehoming their Kerries, and those dogs may or may not appear on these pages.
+Since we keep your application on file for two years, we sometimes place a rescue Kerry with such an applicant, and in that case, the dog will not appear here.
 Please fill out the Adoption Questionnaire so that we are aware of your interest in owning our breed.

 Because expenses on rescuing even a young, healthy dog can exceed $500 in veterinary tests and treatment, donations to our Rescue program are always needed and gratefully received.

 Finney is an 8 year old spayed, purebred Kerry Blue Terrier.
 She was surrendered by her owner when the owner moved and thought that Finney would be uncomfortable with the move as well as not doing well in another apartment environment.

 Finney loves all people.
 As far as she is concerned, the more people, the better the party.
 She loves to have company and has never met a stranger.
 Her foster mom refers to her as, “a charmer”.